quasilyte/kphp-game/README.md

 ## Credits

-This game uses some sounds and artworks from existing video games.
+This game uses some sounds and artworks from existing video games (more specifically, Warcraft II).

 All assets keep their original copyright and can't be considered to be MIT-licensed.
+For the lists of the authors, see Warcraft II credits.

 The authors of this game have no copyrights of these assets.
+The game (code from this repository) is provided as a demonstration and is not a commercial product.